Static Banner

 Penalty For Not Deducting TDS

 Under Section 194-IB, every tenant who is an Individual or HUF paying rent exceeding Rs.
 50,000 per month will have to deduct the TDS.
-Non-deduction of TDS and filing Form 26QC, then Tenant is liable for interest of 1% for delay in deducting,1.5% for delay in depositing tax and also a penalty for late filing @ 200 per day.
+Non-deduction of TDS and filing Form 26QC, then Tenant is liable for interest of 1% per month or part of a month for delay in deducting,1.5% per month or part of a month to the date on which TDS was deposited for delay in depositing tax and also a penalty for late filing the TDS return @ 200 per day.

 Difference Between 194I & 194IB